Coupling Conditions for Water Waves at Forks: Numerical Solutions of the 2D Shallow Water Equations

-This amounts to taking $d\ =\ 1\,$, $g\ =\ 1$ in (\ref{sha1}) -- (\ref{sha2b}).
+This amounts to taking $d=1,~g=1$ in (\ref{sha1})--(\ref{sha2b}).

-We solve the nonlinear shallow water equations using a first order finite volume scheme on an unstructured triangular mesh produced with the \texttt{Gmsh} meshing software.
-This scheme is explained in detail in \cite{Dutykh2009a}.
-The typical size of the triangles is $0.02\,$.
-For the time integration we use a variable order \textsc{Adams}--\textsc{Bashforth}--\textsc{Moulton} multistep solver (implemented in \texttt{Matlab} under \texttt{ode113} subroutine \cite{Shampine1997}).
-The relative and absolute tolerances were set to $10^{-5}\,$.
+We solved the nonlinear shallow water equations using a first order finite volume scheme on an unstructured triangular mesh produced with the Gmsh meshing software (see details in~\cite{Volna}).
+We used the width $w=0.125$ and the typical size of the triangles is $0.02$.
+The time advance used a variable order Adams--Bashforth--Moulton multistep solver (implemented in Matlab under ode113 subroutine~\cite{Shampine1997}).
+The~relative and absolute tolerances were set to $10^{-5}$.

-The initial condition is taken as a traveling solitary wave of velocity $c\,$.
+The initial condition is taken as a travelling solitary wave of velocity $c$.
 This is an exact solution for the mass conservation law.
-We use a solitary wave inspired by the \cite{Serre1953, Serre1953a} theory.
-See \cite{Dutykh2011a} for the modern variational derivation.
+We used a solitary wave inspired by the Serre theory~\cite{Serre1}, (see~\cite{dcmm13} for the modern variational derivation)

 where the speed is